Job title: Malaria Technical Advisor

-PSI is seeking an experienced, dynamic and innovation-driven Malaria Technical Advisor to facilitate the scale up of a large multi-country malaria service delivery project, capture and share best practices, as well as provide technical support to specific country programs to ensure high quality of and measurable impact through their malaria programs.
-This Technical Advisor will be responsible for ensuring technical rigor on the implementation of malaria service delivery activities in a portfolio of countries.
+PSI is seeking an experienced, dynamic and innovation-driven Malaria Technical Advisor to sustain PSI’s efforts to scale up its malaria programs globally, capture and share best practices, as well as provide technical support to specific country programs to ensure high quality of and measurable impact through their malaria programs.

-- Provide technical support to country offices in the execution of a large malaria service delivery contract.
+- Provide technical support to PSI country offices in developing and executing high quality malaria programs, including SBC strategies.

-- Produce and disseminate knowledge products and processes (toolkits, case studies, best practices, technical briefing documents, peer review publications, etc.) for national and international audiences to accelerate rapid transfer of best practices on the service delivery project.
+- Produce and disseminate knowledge products and processes (toolkits, case studies, best practices, peer review publications, etc.) for national and international audiences to accelerate rapid transfer of best practices.

 What are we looking for?

 - Demonstrating Results: You have 5+ years track record demonstrating leadership generating tangible results in mobilizing resources for serving social needs in a developing country.

 - A malariologist: You will have demonstrated knowledge on malaria control and proven experience in managing a malaria program

 - Forging Partnerships: You can coordinate and work effectively with diverse stakeholders in numerous locations and levels, including private partners, donors, government officials and bodies, technical experts, civil society organizations, community members and organizations and project support staff.

 - Flexible Change Agent: You are a proactive leader who catalyzes innovation by both leading and working through others.

 - Organized: You have excellent time management and organizational skills in managing a varied workload, with the ability to meet tight deadlines